-The first bit will involve $VOR^2$ (VHF (Very High Frequency) Omnidirectional Range) navigation, and will get us to a point about 5 nm (nautical miles) south of Livermore.
+The first bit will involve VOR (VHF (Very High Frequency) Omnidirectional Range) navigation, and will get us to a point about 5 nm (nautical miles) south of Livermore.

 VOR stations are indicated on the sectional by a big bluish-green circle with compass markings around the outside.
 I've helped you by marking their centers with a big blue dot as well.
 Reid-Hillview is very close to one, San Jose, which you can see in Figure 9.3.
 Near the centre of the circle, in a bluish-green rectangle, is the station information.
-According to the station information, it's a VOR-DME station (I'll explain DME later), its name is San Jose, its frequency is 114.1 MHz (or Channel 88, which is an alternative way to say the same thing), and its identifier, or "ident", is SJC (which in Morse code is $\cdots - - - - \cdot$ ).
+According to the station information, it's a VOR-DME station (I'll explain DME later), its name is San Jose, its frequency is 114.1 MHz (or Channel 88, which is an alternative way to say the same thing), and its identifier, or "ident", is SJC (which in Morse code is ··· ·-- ·-·).

 To tune into a VOR station, we use one of the NAV receivers, which are paired with the COMM receivers (see Figure 9.4).
-And we navigate using the corresponding VOR gauge.
-We'll choose the NAV1 receiver (and VOR1 gauge) in this case
+And we navigate using the correspond-